Georgia solar: Will Qcells’ new plant usher in an American-made solar revival?

 But there are also reasons for optimism in the industry.

-With global temperatures climbing because of human-caused climate change, demand for the clean energy solar provides has never been higher.
+With global temperatures climbing due to human-caused climate change, demand for the clean energy solar provides has never been higher.
 Just this week, the Energy Information Administration — the federal government’s independent energy data monitor — forecast that solar would be the leading source of growth in the U.S. power sector through 2025.

 Credit: arvin.temkar@ajc.com